Alice Waddington: Social activism

 In the context of film, she has been vocal about the need for both more female-led and more diversely-cast films worldwide and about motivating young women to enroll into filmmaking programs.
 She has also often mentioned the need for film studios around the world to hire more women, with an accent on women of color.

 Personal life

-Waddington is fluent in Spanish and English and conversational in French and Catalan.
+Waddington is fluent in Spanish and English and conversational in Basque, French and Catalan.